elbruno/gpt4o-labs-csharp/README.md

-# GPT-4o Semantic Kernel Sample with C#
+# GPT-4o Labs Sample with C#

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](/LICENSE)
 [![Twitter: elbruno](https://img.shields.io/twitter/follow/elbruno.svg?style=social)](https://twitter.com/elbruno)
 ![GitHub: elbruno](https://img.shields.io/github/followers/elbruno?style=social)

-Welcome to the GPT-4o Semantic Kernel sample using C#.
-This repository contains a demo project that showcases how to integrate the powerful GPT-4o model with the Semantic Kernel in a .NET environment.
+Welcome to the GPT-4o Labs samples using C#.
+This repository contains a demo projects that showcases how to integrate the powerful GPT-4o model with the new OpenAI Library for .NET and Semantic Kernel in a .NET environment.

 ## Prerequisites